Exedra: Public landscapes

 A classic example of a Baroque exedra on a (comparatively) reduced scale within its context, is the central niche of the Trevi Fountain in Rome, sheltering a statue of Neptune.

-Many classicizing bandshells in public parks are exedra, for the shape, with its half-dome heading, reflects sound forwards.
+Many classicizing bandshells in public parks are exedrae, for the shape, with its half-dome heading, reflects sound forwards.
 The Hollywood Bowl's shell (illus. at that entry) takes the form of the head of a gargantuan exedra, stripped of classicizing details.